 In encryption, we use complicated mathematical equations for hiding the information.
 In general, encrypted files require a key to decrypt the data or information.
 But, in a few cases, a hacker can bypass the encryption for stealing the data.
-By a few ways, we can encounter these techniques.
+In a few ways, we can encounter these techniques.
 The ways are stated below.

 The perfect way to bypass encryption is to steal the key simply.
-If a hacker can insert a keylogger in our system, he will read all necessary activities by recording.
+If a hacker can insert a keylogger in our system, he will read all the necessary activities by recording.
 The best way to protect ourselves by updating anti-malware programs regularly.

 A hacker can hash common passwords and look for matches in DB.
 The algorithms that convert these passwords are easier to identify.
-For preventing these type of attacks, we need to use complex passwords that are not available in the dictionary.
+For preventing these types of attacks, we need to use complex passwords that are not available in the dictionary.

-In a few cases, cryptographic security is also capable of securing brute force violation.
+In a few cases, cryptographic security is also capable of securing brute force violations.
 Brute force violation needs to try every possible way to break into the encrypted scheme and this takes a lot of time for succeeding.
 Probably, in many customer forms, encryptions use 128/256 bit keys.